-The 4-way directional control valves direct pressurized oil to one end the hydraulic cylinder and return fluid to the reservoir from the opposite end; causing the intensifier to stroke.
-The movement is controlled hydraulically by a pilot valve that is electronically operated by two solenoids, energized by the PLC.
+The 4-way directional control valve directs pressurized oil to one end the hydraulic cylinder and returns fluid to the reservoir from the opposite end, causing the intensifier to stroke.
+The movement is controlled hydraulically by a pilot valve that is electronically operated by two solenoids.
 Indicators light up as each solenoid is energized.

 The directional control valve sends flow to the hydraulic cylinder in one direction until the hydraulic piston activates the proximity switch at the end of the stroke.
-The activated switch sends a signal to the PLC to reverse the direction of flow.
+The activated switch sends a signal to the customer-supplied controller to reverse the direction of flow.
 The piston then moves in the opposite direction until it activates the proximity switch at the opposite end of the stroke.